As one storm moves out of the East, rain and mountain snow move into Southwest

-A winter storm that piled on snow across parts of the South is finally heading offshore Friday with one last round of freezing temperatures.
+A winter storm that piled on snow across parts of the South is finally heading offshore Friday with another round of freezing temperatures.

+Winter storm warnings and winter weather advisories were in effect Friday morning in parts of North Carolina and Virginia, where between 4 and 6 inches of snow fell.

 Highest temperatures throughout the day will be around 40 degrees -- but warmer days will come over the weekend, the agency said.